 After you’ve contributed up to your company 401k match, the next best investment is to max out your Traditional or Roth IRA.

 By selecting your investment options, you can diversify and choose options with really low fees.

 As of 2023, a Traditional IRA is no longer tax-deductible when your Adjusted Gross Income (AGI) exceeds $73,000 for single or head of household status.

 Your smartest investment would be to fund a Roth IRA since a Traditional IRA will not give you an additional tax advantage.

 At least the Roth IRA will grow tax-free and be tax-free once it’s time to withdraw funds.

-You can estimate your Adjusted Gross Income (AGI) at the beginning of the year OR simply wait until the end of the year and decide which account you want to fully fund based on your AGI.
+You can estimate your Adjusted Gross Income (AGI) at the beginning of the year OR wait until the end of the year and decide which account you want to fully fund based on your AGI.

 Priority #3: Health Savings Plan (HSA)

 If you are lucky enough to qualify for an HSA, you should be taking advantage of this gift from the government.
 All you need to qualify for an HSA is to be enrolled in a high deductible health plan.

 Your money goes in tax-free, grows tax-free, and you withdraw from it tax-free! (if used on qualified medical expenses)

 You can take the money out for any reason, and there is no penalty, but you will have to pay tax on these withdrawals.
 Either way, you are winning.

 An HSA plan is a massive benefit for us in the FIRE community.
-Unfortunately, early retirement might leave us less health insurance coverage than desired.
+Unfortunately, early retirement might leave us with less health insurance coverage than desired.